 Here are some other tips

 - Avoid using optional items.
-This leads to students being evaluated based on different items which makes comparison difficult from a statistical point.
+This leads to students being evaluated based on different items which make comparison difficult from a statistical point.
 It is recommended that all students answer the same items for this reason.

 - Establish limits in words (see example above).
 This relates again to comparison.
 If one student writes 5,000 words and another writes 500, it is hard to compare since there was no standard set.